haberdashPI/vscode-master-key/README.md

 ## Developer Notes

-This repository relies on a working version of `nvm` installed in bash and a npm version matching the version specified in `.nvmrc`.
+This repository relies on a working versions of `nvm` installed in bash and a npm version matching the version specified in `.nvmrc`.
 You can satisfy this requirement by copying and running the following in bash.